Learning Climatic Patterns

 Genesis

-Emerging technologies start as rare, poorly understood, and rapidly changing.
+Emerging technologies start as rare, poorly understood, and rapidly changing, offering high potential for competitive advantage.

 Industrialisation

-Technologies eventually become commonplace, standardised, and a cost of doing business.
+Technologies eventually become commonplace, standardised, and a cost of doing business, enabling efficiency at scale.

 Enabling Innovation

-The industrialisation of technologies enables the creation of new, higher-order systems.
+The industrialisation of technologies enables the creation of new, higher-order systems and applications.

 Anticipating the Future

-By understanding these climatic patterns, organisations can better anticipate change, adapt their strategies, and position themselves to thrive in the face of an ever-evolving business landscape.
+Understanding climatic patterns can help organisations better anticipate change, adapt their strategies, and position themselves to thrive.

 Climatic Patterns and Competitive Advantage